glasgowneuro/AttysECG/ecg-plotting/web-browser/README.md

 using the Dygraphs (http://dygraphs.com) library and jquery (https://jquery.com/).

-For example within the app AttysECG you can share the recorded ECG via e-mail and then recipient simply drops the
-ECG file into this ECG viewer.
+For example within AttysECG you can share the recorded ECG via e-mail or google drive and then the recipient simply drops the ECG file into this ECG viewer.

-The ECG viewer allows panning and zooming.
+The ECG viewer allows panning, zooming and you can create printouts by simply using the print option of your web browser.

 ## How to run